Open source · Built for Android

 Walk away.

-70+ device tools, an in-app browser the AI drives, AI-authored workflows, scheduled jobs, SSH, music, file manager, and a remote Telegram bot.
+80+ device tools, AI-authored workflows, scheduled jobs, an in-app browser the AI drives, keyless web search, a Linux workspace, SSH, screen automation, a file manager, a music player, voice transcription, downloadable on-device LLMs, and a remote Telegram bot.

 All opt-in.
 Tell it what to do in plain language; it runs in the background, on your phone, on your terms.